Beaver: Ecology

 Beavers live in freshwater ecosystems such as rivers, streams, lakes and ponds.
-Water is the most important part of beaver habitat; they swim and dive in it, and it provides them a refuge from land predators, restricts access to their homes and allows them to move building objects more easily.
+Water is the most important component of beaver habitat; they swim and dive in it, and it provides them refuge from land predators.
+It also restricts access to their homes and allows them to move building objects more easily.
 Beavers prefer slower moving streams, typically with a gradient (steepness) of one percent, though they have been recorded using streams with gradients as high as 15 percent.
 Beavers are found in wider streams more often than in narrower ones.
 They also prefer areas with no regular flooding and may abandon a location for years after a significant flood.

 Beavers typically select flat landscapes with diverse vegetation close to the water.
 North American beavers prefer trees being 60 m or less from the water, but will roam several hundred meters to find more.
 Beavers have also been recorded in mountainous areas.
 Dispersing beavers will use certain habitats temporarily before finding their ideal home.
 These include small streams, temporary swamps, ditches, and backyards.
 These sites lack important resources, so the animals do not stay there permanently.
 Beavers have increasingly settled at or near human-made environments, including agricultural areas, suburbs, golf courses, and shopping malls.

+Food and feeding

 Beavers have an herbivorous and a generalist diet.
 During the spring and summer, they mainly feed on herbaceous plant material such as leaves, roots, herbs, ferns, grasses, sedges, water lilies, water shields, rushes, and cattails.
 During the fall and winter, they eat more bark and cambium of woody plants; tree and shrub species consumed include aspen, birch, oak, dogwood, willow and alder.
-There is some disagreement about why beaver select specific woody plants; some research has shown that beavers more frequently select species which are more easily digested, while others suggest beavers principally forage based on stem size.
+There is some disagreement about why beavers select specific woody plants; some research has shown that beavers more frequently select species which are more easily digested, while others suggest beavers principally forage based on stem size.
 Beavers may cache their food for the winter, piling wood in the deepest part of their pond where it cannot be reached by other browsers.
 This cache is known as a "raft"; when the top becomes frozen, it creates a "cap".
 The beaver accesses the raft by swimming under the ice.
 Many populations of Eurasian beaver do not make rafts, but forage on land during winter.